 During the early days I used an Olympus E-520 Camera paired with Olympus Zuiko ED 18-180mm f/3.5-6.3 then from May 2012 to September 2014 I upgraded to Canon 60D using mainly Canon EF 50mm F1.4 lens and on my travels I use a more versatile Canon EF-S 18-135mm f/3.5-5.6 IS.
 Then my current camera is Canon 6D using the same Canon EF 50mm F1.4 lens and for travels I use Canon EF 24-105/4.0 L IS USM as well as the Canon EF 16-35mm f/2.8 L II.

 I usually take around 8-10 photos in portrait and the same amount in landscape orientation, only one on each orientation survives but there are some special occasions that an extra or two are included.
 After the shoot I do minimal editing just to sharpen it up and adjust shadows and highlights.
-If I am using my Samsung Note 2, I edit my photos using Snapspeed which is a really great tool to add drama to your photos but with the newer Samsung Galaxy S9+ editing is not necessary, I just crop them.
+If I am using my Samsung Galaxy Note 2, I edit my photos using Snapspeed which is a really great tool to add drama to your photos but with the newer Samsung Galaxy S9+ editing is not necessary, I just crop them.

 Work with Me